Meta Optical Elements (MOE)

 What are metalenses?

-Metalenses are optical components that use metasurfaces to focus light.
-They can be used in optical applications that take advantage of the flat surface and reduced thickness, compared to classic, curved refractive lenses that are mainly used in optical devices today.
+Metalenses are a flat lens technology made by optical components that use metasurfaces to focus light.
+They can be used in optical applications that take advantage of the flat surface and reduced thickness, compared to classic, curved refractive lenses mainly used in optical devices today.